How to map your own narratives using AtlasCine

 - Label: Refers to what will show up in the legend for each type.
 Number the items to list them in the desired order.
 You can use the label for “link” to write a few words about the map.

 - Color: In hexadecimal codes, this defines the color of the lines and markers.
+You can select other colors using an application such as this one from W3schools.

 - Point_stroke_thickness: Defines the size of a location’s marker.